20 May 2025 Programme

 Opening speeches

 After some opening remarks from UNESCO, the session will start with speeches by the Permanent Delegations to UNESCO of a number of the Member States of the BIPM.
-These will welcome the recognition by the UNESCO General Conference in 2023 of World Metrology Day.
+These speeches will welcome the recognition of World Metrology Day by the UNESCO General Conference in 2023.

 •Video introduction to Event